NJackson2/react-movies/README.md

-# Getting Started with Create React App
+# React Movies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Happy Halloween! 🎃

+See a demo at [https://horror-movies-nj.web.app]

 ## Available Scripts